rosebudroro/Employee-Tracker/README.md

 ## Description

-For this assignment, I had to build a command-line application from scratch to manage a companuy's employee database using Node.js, Inquirer and MySQL
+For this assignment, I had to build a command-line application from scratch to manage a company's employee database using Node.js, Inquirer and MySQL

 ## Table of Contents (Optional)